-In most cases, your doctor can diagnose pink eye by asking questions about your symptoms and recent health history and performing a physical examination of your eyes.
+In most cases, your doctor can diagnose pink eye by asking questions about your symptoms and recent health history.
+An office visit is usually not needed.

 Pink eye treatment is usually focused on symptom relief.
 Your doctor may recommend using artificial tears, cleaning your eyelids with a wet cloth, and applying cold or warm compresses several times daily.